com-480-data-visualization/MES/README.md

 We will use GitHub API which has a rate limit of 5000 request per hour, with the API we will fetch information from the commit history for different projects, that will constitude our database.

-The preprocessing will just consist in organizing commits based on its time stamp, register total number of commmits in the whole project and the users who did them.
+The preprocessing will just consist in organizing commits based on its time stamp, register total number of commits in the whole project and the users who did them.

 If the projects at some point seems too little we could distinguish between normal commits, merges, rollbacks, etc.
 ### Problematic